martijnvanschie/tech-blog/content/about/index.md

     - tools
 ---

-My name is Martijn van Schie and I'm a Azure Solution Architect at [Bryte Blue](https://bryte.blue).
+My name is Martijn van Schie and I'm an Azure Solution Architect at [Bryte Blue](https://bryte.blue).

 I have over 15 years of experience with both on-premise and cloud solutions and architecture patterns.